Cloud CCTV

 Best for

+Smaller businesses looking for affordable Cloud video surveillance storage for IP cameras.
 CamCloud is a Canadian business offering a lightweight, Cloud-first VMS that’s especially appealing to smaller businesses or startups.
 It works with many standard IP cameras and is focused on remote CCTV access and basic Cloud storage.

 Highlights